SylverStudios/SylverStudios.github.io/_drafts/circuit-simulator-blog.markdown

 [![CircuitGame sample view of 2 logic gates](/assets/circuitFeatureImage.png){:class="excerpt-image"}]({{ site.baseurl }}{% post_url 2019-01-21-circuit-simulator %})
 <!-- End excerpt -->

 Circuit Game is really a simulator for electrical circuits.
-You can toggle the input and which logic gates are in the circuit.
+You can toggle the input and logic gates in the circuit and they you get to see what happens.
 That's it.
 Has some cute interactivity, but there really isn't a goal, just, "explore logic!
 Learning is fun!".
 A noble cause, but not particularly engaging.

 ### History

 Sam and I picked it up in October of 2015.
 We had each worked on a few small games, and had planned ideas together, but this was our first time coding together.
 We decided on the most vanilla JS possible, with a goal of producing something over worrying about pushing our boundaries too much.
-You can see the origins of these blossoming, young professional devs [in the CircuitGame Repo](https://github.com/SylverStudios/CircuitGame).
+You can see the origins of these blossoming, young professional devs in the [CircuitGame Repo](https://github.com/SylverStudios/CircuitGame).

 Solving circuit diagrams in school was one of the few things I liked about the electrical engineering classes I took, so I figured everyone felt that way :facepalm:.
 The first pass at circuit simulator was not only impossible, but it was completely devoid of fun.
 We called it a smashing success.

 ### Development

 It can't be known exactly how the topic came up, but Sam and I were talking about how much fun it would be to make a game about electrical circuits.
 Much white boarding and coding on the couch together ensued.
 The really exciting part of developmentwas that each circuit was a Directed Acyclic Graph, which meant Sam and I got to write fun recursive functions.
 This was the main motivator for the project, we never really thought about how someone might "play" these circuits.

-Whipped up with a passion that would frighten most adults, Sam produced a great engine to create solvable circuits.
+In just a few days, Sam produced a great engine to create solvable circuits.
 At the same time, I was working on UI generation tool that could traverse the graphs that Sam produced and render a nice little interactive circuit diagram.
 That was the whole game, given a graph, draw it, toggle the gates and see if they user had won.
 We had a very loose definition of winning here.
+We had some serious fire about this project, hence all of the haste to build without much forethought.

 ### Reception